RazmikMovsisyan/loopin/README.md

 - **Routing:** As a user, I want seamless page transitions without refreshing.
 - **Infinite Scroll:** As a user, I want to scroll through posts continuously without clicking "next page."

+---

+> #### **Note on Performance Optimization & User Experience:**

+#### Infinite Scroll Implementation

+The application features an infinite scroll functionality that provides users with a seamless browsing experience.
+To ensure optimal performance, the initial load is limited to **3 posts**, which significantly improves page load times and reduces initial bandwidth usage.
+As users scroll down the page, additional posts are automatically fetched and displayed, creating a continuous flow of content without requiring manual pagination.

+During the loading process, users receive clear visual feedback through a **spinner animation** and the "Loading more posts..." message, which keeps them informed about the background data fetching operation.
+This approach balances performance with user experience by preventing overwhelming the client with too much data initially while maintaining smooth, uninterrupted scrolling behavior.

 # Posts & Interactions

 - **Create Post:** As a logged-in user, I can create posts to share my images.